catseye/Robin/doc/Tutorial.md

 but you may notice that it's not exactly quick to come back with that answer.

-Even though they are defined in Robin, parts of the Standard Library are often implemented in some other language.
+Even though they are defined in Robin, parts of the standard library are often implemented in some other language.
 This is because, while their definition in Robin is intended to be correct and normative, it is not necessarily efficient.
 If some other, more efficient